liyao0123/SoftwareEngineering2021Desk3/Documentation/BackgroundandMotivation.md

 <br>
 https://www.fws.gov/endangered/
 </p>
-FWS is the Untied States' national wild animal information website.
-Since it has a good authority, so let's use it as an example.
-The website has much more details than the WWF, it documents more thoroughly.
-You can browse the wild life list by filtering by your living region and it gives you the rare condition of an anmal in time.
-What's more, you cna find some related regulations if you are a landowner or hunter.
+FWS is the United States' national wild animal information website.
+Since it has good authority, so let's use it as an example.
+The website has much more details than the WWF, and it documents more thoroughly.
+For example, you can browse the wildlife list by filtering by your living region, and it gives you the rare condition of an animal in time.
+What's more, you can find some related regulations if you are a landowner or hunter.
 The FWS is a more detailed and specific website for local people.
-It's more like a local community website, it do provide a powerfl functionality for people who want to know the environment he is going to.But the shotcomings are local and no fun.
-If this website could be an international one and could have beautiful appearance, this website could be a really fantastic website.
+It's more like a local community website; it does provide robust functionality for people who want to know the environment he is going to.
+But the shortcomings are local and no fun.
+If this website could be an international one and could have a beautiful appearance, this website could be fantastic.
 <hr>

 <p align="center">